20 Minimalist Clothing Brands For Men Who Hate Logos

 Taking elements of traditional Asian dress and injecting western utilitarian motifs, Lemaire has created a unique and contemporary version of minimalist menswear.

-What started out as a boutique in Copenhagen, Denmark, Norse Projects released its own label back in 2004 which focused on a skateboarding-influenced aesthetic featuring everyday staples that could be easily mixed into a casualwear or workwear wardrobe.
+What started out as a boutique in Copenhagen, Denmark, Norse Projects released its own label back in 2004.
+It focused on a skateboarding-influenced aesthetic featuring everyday staples that could be easily mixed into a casualwear or workwear wardrobe.

 You won’t find much deviation from the minimalist’s favourite trio of grey, white and black but who needs colour when you’ve got crisp modern shapes like this?

 If you could bottle ‘Parisian chic’, it would probably look and smell a lot like Officine Générale, the understated menswear brand founded by Pierre Mahéo.
-Think cotton pleated trousers, unstructured tailoring, super-soft knitwear, all beautifully crafted in a muted palette of charcoal, black, navy, white, beige and soft autumnal tones.
+Think cotton pleated trousers, unstructured tailoring and super-soft knitwear all beautifully crafted in a muted palette of charcoal, black, navy, white, beige and soft autumnal tones.